abdoul-Karim/linstt-engine/server/README.md

 Here is the step for docker-compose

 1. Configuration
-Verify the data on .env file.
+Rename the .envdefault in .env then verify the data on .env file.
-- MODEL_CONFIG : path to worker.config
 - MODEL_PATH : Path of the model to use
 - OFFLINE_PORT : Port of the server (recommended : 8888)
 - SWAGGER_PATH : Configuration folder for swagger to load (recommended : ./document)